Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 Fix: The AI identified that my file was named Main.py (capitalized) and that models.py was empty/missing so I had to make the new one.

-Outcome: I renamed the file to main.py and populated models.py with the Pydantic schemas.
+Change log: I renamed the file to main.py and populated models.py with the Pydantic schemas.

 ## Prompt v5